 This feature would be especially helpful if the 72-hour bag becomes a bugout bag during an emergency that becomes long term, or the wearer’s location becomes unsafe causing relocation to be undertaken quickly.

 #4.
-Nexpak 72 hour Tactical Assault EDC Backpack (Urban – Suburban – Women – Elderly – older Children)
+Nexpak 72-hour Tactical Backpack (Urban – Suburban – Women – Elderly – older Children)

 The Nexpak ML118 “Falcon” Tactical Pack is only 18 inches tall when filled, giving it a low profile, and boasts a two liter hydration compartment.
 The survival bag also has a padded back section, 2 front pockets with durable webbing, two side pockets with four MOLLE straps on every pocket.

 The main compartment is large enough for survival food pouches and a first aid kit.
 The bag also has two separate compartments in the top front pocket and a heavy duty zipper.

 The Nexpak 72 Hour bag has a 4,300 cubic inch capacity, is made of high density polyester with rain resistant lining.
 The bag is 22 inches, by 17 inches, by 11 inches.

 #5.
 Lucky Bums Tracker II Backpack (Multi-Region – Children – Women – Elderly)